byexamples/byexample/docs/languages/javascript.md

 ``byexample`` can execute ``Javascript`` code using ``nodejs``.

-You can get it the interpreter from [here](https://nodejs.org/en/download/).
+You can get the interpreter from [here](https://nodejs.org/en/download/).

 ## Find interactive examples